Skip to main content

 Breweries

-Flavourful beers, crafted with care.Given that Moosehead, Canada’s oldest independent brewery, is located in Saint John, New Brunswick, perhaps it’s not surprising that New Brunswick continues to enjoy a booming beer industry.
+Flavourful beers, crafted with care.Given that the iconic Moosehead brewery was started in Saint John in 1867, perhaps it’s not surprising that New Brunswick continues to enjoy a booming beer industry.
 Microbreweries across the province are wooing locals, enticing visitors, and garnering national recognition along the way.

 Mount Carleton Provincial Park